Tri-Cities, Washington: Sports teams

-The Tri-Cities is home to one minor league baseball team, the Tri-City Dust Devils of the High-A West league, and one major junior hockey club, the Tri-City Americans of the Western Hockey League.
+The Tri-Cities is home to one minor league baseball team, the Tri-City Dust Devils of the Northwest League, and one major junior hockey club, the Tri-City Americans of the Western Hockey League.

 The first of these teams to join the Tri-City area was the Tri-City Americans.
 The franchise relocated to the Tri-Cities initially as the New Westminster Bruins and later changed its name to the "Americans" in 1988.
 The Americans have advanced to the WHL finals one time in their tenure in the Tri-Cities, where they lost to the Calgary Hitmen 4–1 during the 2009–10 season.
 The Americans currently play at the Toyota Center in Kennewick, Washington.

 The Tri-City Dust Devils are a High-A minor league baseball team that is an affiliate of the Los Angeles Angels.
 The Dust Devils came to the Tri-Cities in 2001, relocating from Portland as a member of the short-season Northwest League and changing the team's name from the Portland Rockies to the Tri-City Dust Devils.
 The Dust Devils took over as the primary tenants of Gesa Stadium, which previously housed the Tri-City Posse.
 The Dust Devils were Northwest League East Division Champions three times, in 2007, 2009 and 2011, all as a Colorado Rockies affiliate.
 In the 2021 Minor League Baseball realignment, the Dust Devils were elevated along with most of the former Northwest League to full-season High-A baseball under the new High-A West league name, and were assigned affiliation with the Angels.
+The league returned to its original name in 2022.

 From 2005 to 2016, there was also professional indoor football team called the Tri-Cities Fever.
 The team came to the Tri-Cities in 2005 as an expansion team for the National Indoor Football League.
 Since then, the Fever switched to the AF2 in 2007, and then to the Indoor Football League in 2009.
 The Fever, housed in the Toyota Center in Kennewick, have won one division title and one league championship.
 The Fever won the Indoor Bowl in 2005 as a member of the NIFL, and in 2012 they were the Intense Division champions in the IFL where they ultimately lost the United Bowl Championship game to the Sioux Falls Storm.
 During the 2012 season, the Fever were awarded the 2012 IFL Franchise of the Year.
 In 2016, the Fever announced they would go dormant.

-Shopping
+Retail

 The Columbia Center Mall is a shopping center in Kennewick that is operated by Simon Property Group.
-This indoor shopping mall is the largest regional mall in Southeastern Washington, attracting shoppers from as far as Oregon.
-JCPenney, Macy's, and Old Navy anchor the center.
-The mall has over 150 other shopping, dining, and entertainment options including a food court and a kids play area.
-Other facilities include an open-air walking mall including Chico's, LOFT, and dining areas like Mizu Sushi & Roll and Twig's Bistro and Martini Bar.
+This indoor shopping mall is the largest regional mall in Southeastern Washington.